 Over the next 87 years, the Old Man of the Mountain would require many more repairs.
 In 1987 Niels Nielsen, who had been overseeing and making annual repairs since the 1960s, was named the official caretaker of the Old Man of the Mountain.
 Nielsen and his family, particularly his son David who succeeded him as official caretaker in 1992, and daughter-in-law Deborah, cared for the Old Man of the Mountain until its ledges collapsed sometime in the early morning hours of May 3, 2003.
 Today, visitors to Franconia Notch can still get a glimpse of the Old Man by using special steel “profilers” set up at the viewing site.

-This primary source set guide can be used in several ways to explore the story and significance of the Old Man of the Mountain.
-Following the one-page introduction to the Old Man of the Mountain for students, you will find the titles and background information for each source in the set.
+This primary source set guide can be used in several ways to explore the Old Man of the Mountain.
 It is not necessary to use all sources in a set to create a meaningful inquiry.
+Rather, educators are encouraged to select—or have their students select—the sources best suited to your project.

 - Gfroerer, John, dir., Family Profile: Taking Care of the Old Man (Concord: Accompany, 1996), DVD, 25 min.